-As of September 2013, I work as a software engineer at Microsoft Bing in London, focusing on deep learning and statistical language models for search query formulation (AutoSuggest).
+As of October 2014, I work as a research scientist at Google DeepMind, specializing in deep learning.
+Between September 2013 and October 2014, I was an applied data scientist and software engineer at Microsoft Bing in London, focusing on deep learning and statistical language models for search query formulation (AutoSuggest).
 Between January 2011 and August 2013, I worked as a research scientist in the Statistics and Learning Research Department of Bell Labs (Alcatel-Lucent).

 I started working on the prediction and propagation analysis of epileptic seizures from EEG and neuronal data (Google Student Award at the 2008 Machine Learning Symposium of the New York Academy of Sciences, Young Investigator Award at the 2009 International Workshop on Seizure Prediction IWSP4, patent-pending).
 Among others, I collaborated with Dr. Ruben Kuzniecky, Dr. Nandor Ludvig and Dr. Deepak Madhavan from the Comprehensive Epilepsy Center of the NYU Medical Center.
 Part of my PhD research work was funded by faces (Finding A Cure for Epilepsy and Seizures).